 In this category of connectors and hooks, you will find some of the most commonly used hooks for working at height and fall arrest applications.
 The snap hook is perfect for connecting individual components of your height safety equipment such as a harness and lanyard; whilst the scaffold hook, having a much larger opening and hook bowl is great for attaching to a secure anchor point such as a lanyard to a scaffold pole or handrail.

 Our snap hooks are double action which means that when they are fitted in place an additional locking mechanism will lock off the opening gate to ensure that accidental opening will not occur.

 There are a couple of quick links we offer as part of our connectors range, an oval shape quick link, and a Delta link.
 Both types offer a semi-permanent connection and so are ideal when two items will remain connected most of the time; for example, if you wanted to leave a lanyard connected to your safety harness.
 You must always make sure the screw lock is fully tightened to its maximum and checked prior to each use to ensure it will remain safe and securely attached.

 Ordering a Safety Harness Connector

-We have the most commonly used connectors listed in this category, however if you need something more specific that you can’t find here then please give us a call, we can usually supply any Kratos connectors.
-Call us is you need extra details or you can email use with an enquiry if you prefer.
+We have the most commonly used connectors listed in this category, however, if you need something more specific that you can’t find here then please give us a call, we can usually supply any Kratos connectors.
+Call us if you need extra details or you can email us with an inquiry if you prefer.